tschuy/gotp/README.md

 If you are enrolling an HOTP token, then be sure to pass the `--hotp` flag and the `--counter` flag (default: 0).

+You can also specify which directory to store tokens in with the `--token-directory` flag.

 Examples:
 ```
 $ gotp enroll --fingerprints 2187... --emails username@company.com --token another-service